 All subscription plans have a 14-day free trial, so you can see what they have to offer before you subscribe.
 Here is what you can get for each plan.

 The free plan offers users much more than other similar tools.
 With the free plan, users get unlimited cards, up to ten boards per workspace, and unlimited power-ups per workspace.

 The free option is great for individuals or smaller teams as it’s packed with all the essentials for good organization.
 The only downside to this plan would be the limited file size as it’s capped at 10MB, but it should be enough for tight-knit teams and projects.

 The standard plan has everything offered in the free version with additional upgrades like 25MB file size and unlimited boards.
-Additionally, it comes with custom fields, advanced checklists, and single-board guests.
-A particularly appealing feature is the automation, as you get 1000 command runs with Butler per month, which is more than enough to make your work easier without lifting a finger.
+Additionally, it comes with advanced project management features custom fields, advanced checklists, and single-board guests.
+A particularly appealing feature is the automation, as you get 1000 command runs with Butler per month, which is more than enough to automate repetitive tasks and make your work easier without lifting a finger.

 This plan is great for teams of ten, 20, or 30 members or companies with more departments that work on multiple projects and need a more organized collaboration.
 The Standard subscription starts at $6 per user if billed monthly and $5 if billed yearly.

 Trello Premium has everything offered in the Standard plan with features more suitable for more prominent companies working on multiple projects and needing to visualize their work.
 The Premium subscription has several views for easier visualization, like a timeline, dashboard, table, calendar, and map view.
 Additionally, you get unlimited command runs per month and admin and security features.